-As a result of the corporate restructure the Bank became a 100% subsidiary of FCGFH, and the shares of each Bank Shareholder were cancelled and re-issued with shares in FCGFH in the same amount, same class, and proportion.
+As a result of the corporate restructure in October 2021, the Bank became a 100% subsidiary of FCGFH, and the shares of each Bank Shareholder were cancelled and re-issued with shares in FCGFH in the same amount, same class, and proportion.
 Additionally, one share was issued to FCGFH.

-Notes to the Consolidated Financial Statements (continued) 30 September 2022
+Notes to the Consolidated Financial Statements (continued) 30 September 2023